-All these years, people have strived and thrived to make sure that all people, no matter the gender, color, caste, or even disability have access to quality clothing.
+All these years, people have strived and thrived to make sure that all people, no matter the gender, color, caste, or even disability have access to Pittsburgh clothing and apparel.
 There are many dressing options available for the latter that entails visually impaired too.
 And for them specifics cues are made which helps them identify their clothes in their closet.
 These days the blind and visually impaired people can easily identify the clothing before they reach for their closet.
 Follow these tips when it comes to donning the adaptive clothing by Ovidis.

 - Clothing Identification